 The protest didn’t go on without controversy.
 Many family members were highly supportive.
 Others objected strenuously.
 It likely took more courage to face a father, mother, cousin or sibling than a crowd of strangers.
 Every member of the team continued throughout the season in their silent protest, silent at least on the part of the Wilson Academy Warriors.

-Wilson Academy was in their third year as a member of the Georgia Independent Christian Athletics Association (GICAA).
+Wilson Academy was in their third year as a member of the Georgia Independent Christian Athletic Association (GICAA).
 Most of the member schools were Christian schools, many were Military Prep Schools.
 Wilson Academy has students of many faiths including Muslim students.
 In the Division Wilson Academy played in, there were but two predominantly black institutions.
 The Association includes schools from all over Georgia and a few in nearby Alabama.
 When games were played outside the Atlanta area it was often like a different world.
-For the most part the fellow competitors weren’t a problem.
+For the most part, the fellow competitors weren’t a problem.
 They just wanted to play ball.
 Other students, parents and adult fans were sometimes hostile.
 The basketball team and cheerleaders heard the things they were called.
 Disrespectful… despicable… niggers.
 Wilson Academy handled the situation with composure and grace.
 They never yelled back, never fought.
 Perhaps a little satisfaction came from winning almost all their games.
 Apparently, some school administrators felt especially offended.
 When the opportunity came for retribution, it was taken.

 After the season ended, playoff games were scheduled as part of the State Championships.
 Wilson Academy was the #2 Seed in their Region and scheduled to play their first game at Westwood Christian Academy.
 Westwood informed the GICAA that they would deny Wilson Academy the right to play on their court, causing them to forfeit unless they were willing to stand for the National Anthem.
 The Warriors volunteered they would stay in their locker room during the Anthem to avoid controversy.
 That wasn’t sufficient for Westwood.
 They needed more.
 They required submission!